 I have been asked who caused the riots and the killing in LA, my answer has been direct and simple: Who is to blame for the riots?
 The rioters are to blame.
 Who is to blame for the killings?
 The killers are to blame.

 On TV show Murphy Brown:

 Bearing babies irresponsibly is simply wrong.
 We must be unequivocal about this.
-It doesn’t help matters when primetime TV has Murphy Brown — a character who supposedly epitomizes today’s intelligent, highly paid, professional woman — mocking the importance of fathers, by bearing a child alone, and calling it just another “lifestyle choice.”
+It doesn’t help matters when prime-time TV has Murphy Brown — a character who supposedly epitomises today’s intelligent, highly paid, professional woman — mocking the importance of fathers, by bearing a child alone, and calling it just another “lifestyle choice.”

 This is what I say about the scorn of the media elite: I wear their scorn as a badge of honour.

 I believe that I’ve made good judgments in the past, and I think I’ve made good judgments in the future.